frederic-perez/AmE-dictionary/data/idioms.md

 __open a can of worms__ :two: To create a situation that will cause a lot of problems.
 __open sesame__
 __other than (something)__ :three::hammer: _Other than that, blah blah blah._
+__otherwise known as__ Used to indicate a different name that people know or that a person uses. _France’s King Louis XIV, otherwise known as the Sun King._
 __out (of) the (starting) gate__ At or from the very starting position. _Out the gate, the company’s latest video game console has proven wildly popular._
 __out of (one’s) hair__ No longer pestering or annoying to one; not one’s responsibility or burden any longer. _I’ve gotten the kids out of my hair for a few hours so I can go and get a relaxing massage by myself._ _Once these auditors from the IRS are out of our hair, we can get back to business as usual._
 __out of (one’s) shell__ Less shy, reserved, or reticent and in a more sociable, outgoing, or enthusiastic state. _Samantha was quite a quiet girl growing up, but she really started coming out of her shell in college._ _Jack is actually a very funny, engaging guy once he’s out of his shell._